ampify-io/duda-docs/docs/qna.md

 * **I opened an AMP page directly from the 'amphtml' tag, and I reached a 'Service Unavailable' page**
     * This is normal.
 It means that the AMP page is being updated.
 End users will never reach this page: the client of the 'amphtml' tag is Google Bot.
 When it gets this message, it knows to return in a few minutes and get updated page to store in the AMP cache.

+* **I published a new blog post, but I can't see it in the dashboard**
+    * Ampify requires a republish of the site in order to identify new blog posts.
+Click the republish button and you'll be able to see the page.

 ### Report a bug